3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 The museum is located in St Mark’s Square and is an amazing place to visit.
 You can visit the Neoclassical rooms and see some fantastic sculptures by Canova.

-The next stop is the Procuratie Nuove, which was home to some of the most important civic authorities in Venice.
+The next stop is the Procuratie Nuove, which was home to some of Venice’s most important civic authorities.

-You’ll also find some great collections of Venetian art in some of the other rooms, which include works from the earliest collection of Venetian paintings to the 16th century.
+In some of the other rooms, you’ll also find some great collections of Venetian art, including works from the earliest collection of Venetian paintings to the 16th century.

 Santa Maria della Salute